Project Reports

 Select Include pre-translated strings if you want to include pre-translated strings in a Cost Estimate report.
 By default, this option is selected.

-For example, you have an untranslated string Validate your username in your project.
+in your project.
 You generate a Cost Estimate report with the Include pre-translated strings option selected.
 This string will be included in the Cost Estimate.
 Then you pre-translate this string via TM or MT engine and once again generate a Cost Estimate report with the Include pre-translated strings option selected.
-This time, the pre-translated string Validate your username won’t be included in the Cost Estimate report.
+This time, the pre-translated string Validate your username

-On the other hand, with the Include pre-translated strings option cleared, the string Validate your username will be included in the Cost Estimate report both times, when untranslated and when pre-translated via TM or MT engine.
+will be included in the Cost Estimate report both times, when untranslated and when pre-translated via TM or MT engine.

 Calculate Internal Fuzzy Matches

-Internal Fuzzy Matches – Fuzzy TM matches found among the untranslated strings that potentially can be added to TM.
-For example, if the first string in the file is Validate your username, and the last one is Validate your username again, there will be an internal fuzzy match.
+Internal Fuzzy Matches are partial (fuzzy) TM matches found among untranslated strings in your project that can potentially be added to the Translation Memory.
+For example, if the first string in a file is Validate your username

 Result Analysis